hain222/juicer/README.md

-The goal of this program is to evaluate large amounts of genomic sequences, (reads primarily) in fasta or fastq format, and group them based off of the number of times a given motif that appears at the beginning of a sequence, repeats.
-One way in wish we wish to apply this program is in extracting large amounts of telomeric and their adjacent non-telomeric sequences from libraries of genomic reads by taking advantage of a repetitive motif sequence which identifies telomeres.
+The goal of this program is to evaluate large amounts of genomic sequences, (reads primarily) in fasta or fastq format, and group them based off of the number of times a given motif, that appears at or near the beginning of a sequence, repeats.
+One way we wish to apply this program is to extract large amounts of telomeric and their adjacent non-telomeric sequences from libraries of genomic reads by taking advantage of a repetitive motif sequence which identifies telomeres.
 Additional details as well as